PKU-EPIC/DexGraspNet/README.md

 This initializes the hand T, R, theta at a reasonable init state (with some randomness), then optimizes an energy composed of a weighted sum of energy terms.
 Then it stores the data in the result_path.
 This is very close to the DexGraspNet original implementation, with wandb logging, additional energy terms, etc.

+Takes ~30-45min to create 1000 grasps (500 grasps each for 2 objects).
+To get 1M grasps, would take about 27 days.
+Very slow, but we can scale horizontally and work with smaller datasets.

 Things that may be adjusted:

 * energy weights